Buying a Car Without A Title

 • Lien – Another reason a car seller might not have a title for the vehicle is that there’s an outstanding lien against it.
 A lien is an unpaid debt attached to the vehicle, most commonly for the loan taken out to purchase it.
 The lender holds the title until the loan is paid, and they can release the lien.
 So, in this case, the seller won’t hold the title and cannot until their debt is paid off.
 In most states, it’s a requirement that the lender holds the title.
 The majority of states are title-holding states, with only nine being non-title-holding states.

-• Older Vehicle – Pre-1970s vehicles often do not have titles because states were not yet required to issue titles for vehicles at the time of manufacturing.
+• Older Vehicle – Pre-1970s used cars often do not have titles because states were not yet required to issue titles for vehicles at the time of manufacturing.
 In this case, the seller should provide a bill of sale and other paperwork instead.
 This can make it difficult to prove ownership, so do your due diligence and ask for as much paperwork as possible before buying an older vehicle.
 There are no longer any “No Title States” in the U.S.

 Man holding up keys with information on signs to look out for